-ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) BE 6.6 Develop the study estimating renewable energy generation on City facilities and schedule implementing of the prioritized solar projects identified.
+ID# Measure and Respective Supporting Actions Anticipated GHG Emissions Reduction (MT of CO 2 e) BE 6.6 Develop the plan and schedule for implementation of the prioritized solar projects identified.
 The plan should include an identification of barriers and needs for implementation of the prioritized projects as well as identify funding sources and partnerships needed for successful implementation.
 BE 6.7 Partner with PG&E and/or Ava Community Energy to ensure smooth integration of renewable energy systems from the identified prioritized projects or other individual solar projects into the grid.
 BE 6.8 Identify and advertise incentives available for the community members for installing solar on homes such as Net Metering Programs through PG&E for bill credits, or the Disadvantaged Communities-Single-family Solar Homes (DAC-SASH) program.
 Identify incentives available for businesses and homeowners to install energy storage systems, such as Self Generation Incentive Program (SGIP) and Equity Resiliency rebates that provides an upfront rebate for battery storage and/or the federal investment tax credit for solar batteries installed.
 Provide resource information to the community through websites, workshops, and partnerships.
 BE 6.9 Partner with affordable housing providers to conduct a feasibility analysis of battery storage and solar projects at the affordable housing in Hayward that are eligible for Equity Resilience Incentives under the SGIP Program.
-BE 6.10 Determine opportunities for the Water Pollution Control Facility (WPCF) to expand existing biogas (i.e., methane) capturing and utilization as part of the Biosolids Master Plan currently underway.
-The Master Plan document will plan for and phase in improvements for utilizing biogas for the next 20-years including potentially expanding the existing cogeneration facility to produce more energy, or possibly converting to renewable natural gas for pipeline injection, off-setting the need to purchase non-renewable natural gas.
-The Master Plan is, consistent with General Plan Policy PFS-4.12 to develop, enhance, and maintain clean, green, and renewable energy systems at the WPCF.
+BE 6.10 Determine opportunities for the Water Pollution Control Facility to expand methane recovery systems and digester gas combustion systems at the facility, consistent with General Plan policy PFS-4.12.
 BE 6.11 Provide educational materials and workshops to large commercial developers and large business property owners of the benefits of microgrids and energy resiliency.
 Provide resources to identify opportunities for solar installations and/or battery storage on site.
 BE 6.12 Prepare a plan to facilitate the transition of natural gas appliances to electric in City Facilities.
 Plan should include an inventory of appliances available for replacement, identify cost where possible, and establish a timeline for replacement.
-Transporta Measure T -1: Increase active transportation mode share to 15% by 2030 and to 20% by 2045. Т1.1 Amend the Off-Street Parking Regulation of Municipal Code to incorporate smart growth principles and to incentivize walking, biking, and public transit.
+Transporta tion Measure T -1: Increase active transportation mode share to 15% by 2030 and to 20% by 2045. Т 1.1 Amend the Off-Street Parking Regulation of Municipal Code to incorporate smart growth principles and to incentivize walking, biking, and public transit.
 Create a single "blended" parking requirement for commercial uses to facilitate future changes of use (i.e., changing a retail store to a restaurant).
 Provide requirements or incentives for bicycle parking.
 Allow on-street parking along the property's frontage to count towards satisfying a portion of the property's off-street parking requirements.
 Create parking preferences or incentives for residents who rideshare or use low- or zero-emissions vehicles.
 Allow property owners to develop and implement parking demand management plans that consider ways to reduce the need for off-street parking by using shared parking arrangements, valet parking services, paid parking, and other appropriate techniques.
+Establish design standards or retrofit standards for Complete Streets.
+Promote multi-modal use.
 2030: 6,485 2045: 8,755